FinancialSoftwareLimited/TestAutomationExercise/README.md

 The starting code base can be found at: https://github.com/FinancialSoftwareLimited/TestAutomationExercise

+Specflow and Selenium WebDriver nuget packages have been referenced.
+You may need to install the Specflow Visual Studio extension - instructions can be found at http://www.specflow.org/getting-started/.

 Exercise 1 (max 2hours)
 -----------------------
 Write an automated test for the following scenarios